We Tested 11 Family Archive Apps

 Is this review biased since Memory Murals is your product?

 Yes, obviously.
 We're transparent about that.
-But we also genuinely tested every platform listed here, and we tried to be fair about what each one does well.
-Memorial sites are excellent at memorials.
-Book services make beautiful books.
-We didn't build Memory Murals because those products are bad — we built it because none of them solved the "living family archive" problem the way we thought it should be solved.
+We genuinely tested every platform listed here in good faith and tried to be fair about what each one does well — memorial sites are excellent at memorials, book services make beautiful books.
+We didn't build Memory Murals because those products are bad.
+We built it because none of them solved the living family archive problem the way we thought it should be solved.

 Absolutely.
 Many families use Memory Murals as their daily archive and then order a Remento or StoryWorth book as a gift for a milestone birthday or holiday.
-The services complement each other.
+The services complement each other — one is the durable, searchable archive, the other is the printed deliverable.
+Just don't try to make a one-time book product carry the weight of a long-term archive; that's where the fit breaks down.

-What about just using Google Photos or iCloud?
+What about just using Google Photos or iCloud as a family archive?

-They're great for storing photos.
-But they don't capture stories, they don't support voice recording with transcription, they don't have guided prompts, and they don't give you a timeline organized by family member.
+They're great for storing photos but they're not built for stories.
+They don't capture voice recordings with transcription, they don't have guided prompts, and they don't give you a timeline organized by family member.
 They're file storage, not family archives.
-We wrote more about this in Digital Family Archive vs. Photo Albums.
+The distinction matters most when you imagine your kids wanting to find a story thirty years from now — files are searchable, but stories aren't unless something captured the context.

 What if the person I want to record isn't tech-savvy?

 That's exactly who Memory Murals was designed for.
-Tap record, talk, done.
-AI handles the transcription and titling.
+Tap record, talk, done — AI handles the transcription and titling.
 No typing, no menus, no learning curve.
-We've had users in their 80s recording stories on their first try.
-Read more in how to actually record your grandparents' stories.
+Users in their 80s have recorded their first story on their first try.
+The bottleneck is almost never the tech; it's getting the conversation started in the first place.

 Related Stories